linxinshi/DBpedia-Wikipedia-Toolkit/article_categories/readme.md

 command: python extract_article_categories.py FILENAME

-input: DBpedia labels dataset (in ttl triplet format)
+input: DBpedia article categories dataset (in ttl triplet format)
 output: pair (DBpedia_uri, categories) for each line in the ttl file

 by default results will be stored in a mongoDB collection